SalomePlatform/shaper/src/FeaturesPlugin/doc/removeSubShapesFeature.rst

 .. centered::
   Remove Sub-Shapes

 - **Shape** shape from which sub-shapes should be removed.
-Only wires, shells, compsolids, compounds allowed for selection.
+Only wires, shells, compsolids or compounds are allowed for selection.

 There are 2 options for removing sub-shapes:

 .. image:: images/remove_subshapes_32x32.png
    :align: left
-**By removing** allows to select which sub-shapes will be removed.
+**By removing** allows selecting sub-shapes to be removed.

-- **Sub-Shapes to remove** list of sub-shapes which should be removed.
+- **Sub-Shapes to remove** the list of sub-shapes which should be removed.

 **TUI Command**:
  | *Remove_SubShapes_1 = model.addRemoveSubShapes(Part_1_doc, object)*